astec-stfc/simba/docs/source/SimCodes.rst

 .. note::
     | In case of any issues arising during installation or running :mod:`SIMBA`, contact `Alex Brynes <mailto:alexander.brynes@stfc.ac.uk>`_.
-    | :mod:`SimFrame` has been tested with the most recent versions of the code below [2025], and may not be compatible with earlier versions.
+    | :mod:`SIMBA` has been tested with the most recent versions of the code below [2025], and may not be compatible with earlier versions.

-:mod:`SimCodes` is a container for the particle accelerator tracking codes used by :mod:`SimFrame`.
+:mod:`SimCodes` is a container for the particle accelerator tracking codes used by :mod:`SIMBA`.

 While most of the accelerator code executables are open-source, we prefer not to provide these as an installable package.
 The user can install the following codes from the links below: